Welcome from the Hampton Roads area of Virginia, USA.

 As a New Drone Pilot, there are a couple of Legal Things you may need to do…

 If you have not already done so, you will need to get your TRUST Certificate.
 You can get that at the Pilot Institute Web Site (FREE…) .
-If your Drone weighs less than 250-grams (0.55 pounds) and you are flying under The Exception for Recreational Flyers, you are not required to register your Drone.
+Your Drone weighs more than 250-grams (0.55 pounds) and while you are flying under The Exception for Recreational Flyers, you are required to register your Drone.

 When I first started flying I registered my Mini 2 because the TRUST Certificate and FAA Registration established me as a "certified" Unmanned Aerial Vehicle (UAV) Pilot.